KunkaZ/Proj5_CarDectionandTracking/README.md

 #### Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Since image part of road is mainly at bottom half of the whole picture, my search window only slides through bottom half part every frames.
-The scale I used is `[1,1.5]`.
-Tried smaller scale like `0.8` and larger scale like `2.0`.
+The scales I used is `[1,2,0.5]`.
+Tried more scales like `0.8` and larger scale like `3.0`.
 No obvious improvement observed and more scales could cause false dectection and slow down video processing.
-Thuse, only `1` and `1.5` are used in my code.

 ![alt text][3_sliding_window]